mpwalsh8/wpgform/readme.txt

 == CSS ==

-As of 2011-09-21, Google Forms make use of 20+ CSS class definitions.
+Google Forms make use of 20+ CSS class definitions.
 By default, the WordPress Google Form plugin includes CSS declarations for all of the classes however the bulk of them are empty.
 The default CSS sets the font and makes the entry boxes wider.
 The default CSS that ships with WordPress Google Form can optionally be turned off via the WordPress Google Form settings.

 = Customizing Google Form CSS =